 “Yes, venerable sir.”

-"I declare that this means ignorance.
-Indeed, this deluded person might kill living beings, take what is not given, engage in sexual misconduct, lie, and persuade others to do likewise, which results in long-term harm and suffering."
+“I declare that this means |ignorance::fundamental unawareness or misunderstanding of the true nature of reality, not experientially understanding the four noble truths [avijjā]|.
+Indeed, a deluded person might kill living beings, take what is not given, engage in sexual misconduct, lie, and persuade others to do likewise, which results in long-term harm and suffering.”

 “Yes, venerable sir.”